 In trying to answer this question, I’ll start by mentioning the person who actually put those two words together: magical + realism.
 It was a German Philosopher, Franz Roh, who worked mostly as a writer and critic.

 After a while, the first art movement of the 20th century emerged, Expressionism.
-A little too much reality perhaps, or maybe a search for a more thorough account of reality?
+Maybe a as a response to a little too much reality.
 Expressionists were not concerned with the universally accepted views of what is real for all that we can see or hear.
 Rather, they brought the subjective, the intuitive and the deeply emotional sides of perception back to the forefront of what art speaks about.
 An art piece considered as being a huge influence to the birth of Expressionism is the very famous Scream by Edward Much, which has been recently in the news again.

 I see it this way: Realism and Expressionism kind of got married and had two children.
 One is Magical Realism and the other is Surrealism.
 Together with auntie Romanticism and other art movements, it seems this family gets a good coverage for the various elements of existence.
 For existence to me goes way beyond the ‘correct’ perception of what is ‘real’.